demirdagemir/Continuous-Integration-and-Testing-with-JavaScript/README.md

 ### Sample Project

-The sample project used in this project is from [Brian Holt](https://github.com/btholt), originally presented in a Front-end Masters workshop.
+The sample project used in this presentation is completely written by [Brian Holt](https://github.com/btholt), originally presented in a Front-end Masters workshop.